 Pipe Infrastructure Capabilities

-St Marys Wastewater Recycling Plant treats 33.5 million litres per day through three main treatment process.
+St Marys Wastewater Recycling Plant treats 33.5 million litres per day through three main treatment processes.
 Allmach supplied pipes, fittings and valves for the various services needed to operate the treatment plant.
 Allmach’s SurePress SS316 press-fit piping system, UNiPLAS Sch80 piping system, and Stream PE100 piping system were utilised for the water, compressed air, and chemical dosing pipe runs.